evanstaffen/NFL-Hall-of-Fame-Predictions/README.md

 # Modeling

 Since the hall of fame players only make up 1.2% of the dataset, we knew we would be having to acconut for this class imbalance in our models.
 As well, that inherently means that we want a model that does better than picking a player to not go to the hall of fame 98.8% of the time.
 All the models created utilized imblearn's SMOTE in order to help account for the severe imbalance.
-As well, every model used GridSearchCV with a 5-fold cross-validation to find the best parameters that were then run on the test set.
+As well, every model used GridSearchCV with a 3 or 5-fold cross-validation to find the best parameters that were then run on the test set.

 We decided to focus on maximizing recall with our models, whick is a measure that tries to minimize the number of false negative results we obtain.
 A false negative in this case would be players who the model predicts to not go to the hall of fame, even though they do.
 Ultimately, the cost of missing out on a hall of fame caliber player is much worse than taking a chance on one that does not pan out.